Dheeraj-Bhaskaruni/ML_AI_engineer_path/README.md

       - Natural Log Transformation => Operable Right skewed data
     - Encoding Categorical Variables
     - Project : Transforming Data into features
+  - Supervised Learning I: Regressors, Classifiers and Trees
+    - Regression vs Classification
+      - Regression: Regression is used to predict outputs that are continuous.
+The outputs are quantities that can be flexibly determined based on the inputs of the model rather than being confined to a set of possible labels.
+      - Classification : Classification is used to predict a discrete label.
+The outputs fall under a finite set of possible outcomes.\
+        - Classification types : Binary Classification, Multi-class classification

+    -